annmayli/annmayli/README.md

 # Hi there!
 I'm Ann 🦦
-I want to build cool stuff
+I want to build cool stuff and maybe learn a couple things along the way!!